We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The Level 1 chargers supplied with all EVs and PHEVs only require a 110-volt input supply, so they can plug into any ordinary household socket.
 Level 2 chargers require a 240-volt supply to take advantage of the faster charging capability.

-Output is usually rated in amps, though some also use kiloWatts (kW).
-Level 1 chargers output between 8 and 12 amps, which equates to a rate of 3 to 5 miles per hour of charging.
-For example, 12 hours of charging would only add 60 miles of range.
+Output is usually rated in amps, though some also use kilowatts (kW).
+Level 1 chargers output between 8 and 12 amps, which equates to a rate of 3 to 5 mph of charging.
+For example, 12 hours of charging would only add 60 miles of range—if even that.

 Level 2 chargers have variable output of anywhere from 16 to 50 amps depending on the breaker rating.
-At the upper end, that can result in a charging rate of 35 miles per hour or more.
+At the upper end, that can result in a charging rate of 35 mph or more.
 That’s seven times faster than the best from a Level 1 charger and explains why Level 2 EV chargers are now so popular.

 There are a couple of points worth noting.
 Not all EVs can take advantage of the fastest charging rates.
 For example, some vehicles are restricted to 25 amps to protect the battery.
 It’s a figure worth checking before investing in one of the more expensive models.
 Also, a few Level 2 EV chargers will run off 110 volts if necessary.
 If a household socket is all that’s available, it will still work, but at a slower rate.